rydmike/theme_demo/README.md

 flutter:   New value : ThemeData#667cc
 ```

-As a result we got a totally new new theme that came from whatever settings had been previously stored in the local Shared Preferences storage, could have been app defaults to if it had never been used before on this device.
+As a result we got a totally new theme that came from whatever settings had been previously stored in the local Shared Preferences storage, could have been app defaults to if it had never been used before on this device.

 <img src="https://github.com/rydmike/theme_demo/blob/master/resources/observer06.png?raw=true" alt="Observer step 6" width="350"/>

-This is honestly pretty cool and handy stuff, and kind of hyper reactive in an very nice "everything is connected" way.
+This is honestly pretty cool and handy stuff, and kind of hyper reactive in a very nice "everything is connected" way.

 To really see and understand all the above, try building the app yourself and running it in debug mode.First play around and make sure you have modified enough settings values in both Hive and Shared Preferences implementations.
 Then do a **hot restart** of the app and follow the steps above, observe the app UI and the debug logs as you do.
 It gives very good insights into what is going on in the app.
 Feel free to play around with it more to see how other UI control widgets behave.